kodai731/TRELLIS.2-ROCm/README.md

 Original README: https://github.com/Mateusz-Dera/TRELLIS.2-ROCm/blob/main/ORGINAL_README.md

 > [!Note]
 > Core model generation is functional, but I'm in the process of replacing certain modules.
-Consequently, features such as the model preview are currently unavailable.
+Consequently, features such as the model preview or texturing are currently unavailable.

 ### Test platform:
 |Name|Info|